-Back last Summer, I wrote a Blog article on minimalist website design, and how more and more businesses are choosing that design approach for their own websites.
+Back last Summer, I wrote a Blog article on minimalist web design, and how more and more businesses are choosing that design approach for their own websites.
 I think it’s a good time to revisit this topic, because this design trend continues, and perhaps this article will give you some ideas for your own new website.

 So what is minimalist web design?
 In a nutshell, it’s a website that has been designed without all the graphical clutter and information overload.
 The website has been designed specifically with the visitor in mind.
 It quickly puts the visitor in control of their own browsing experience, which of course encourages them to stay longer on the website.